DrAdamRoe/networking-basics/README.md

-# Networking Introduction for Programmers
+# How Networks Work, And Don't

-This repository is meant to accompany lectures given at C<>DE University.
+This repository is meant to accompany classes at C<>DE University.
 This repository contains many versions of low-level servers and clients, intended to demonstrate various principles of how web servers work, including sockets, HTTP requests, file servers, etc.

 ## Before We Begin...